 There you have it—straight from the horse’s mouth.

 Many questions remain unaddressed in the public discourse surrounding Pfizer’s trial results.
 For instance, how many asymptomatic infections got swept under the rug when Pfizer did its primary efficacy calculation?
-How would these infections, had they been counted as cases, have affected the efficacy assessment?
+How would these uncounted infections have affected Pfizer’s assessment of efficacy?
 It is interesting to note that two of Pfizer’s secondary outcome measures (measures 19 and 20) do count asymptomatic infections as cases, particularly those that occurred after the second dose.
 (A description of all primary and secondary outcome measures can be viewed at the National Institute of Health’s clinical trials site.)
 But there is no mention of these measures in Pfizer’s press release or the NEJM article.
 Why did Pfizer include asymptomatic infections as bona fide cases for secondary measures, while excluding these same cases from its primary measure?
 Pfizer offers no explanation.
 One would think that such data on infections would have some bearing on the assessment of the drug’s ability to stop infections.

 Nevertheless, Pfizer conjured up its awesome statistic in accordance with its first primary endpoint.
 Pfizer describes this endpoint in the NEJM article: “The first primary end point was the efficacy of BNT162b2 [the vaccine being tested] against confirmed Covid-19 with onset at least 7 days after the second dose in participants who had been without serologic or virologic evidence of SARS-CoV-2 infection up to 7 days after the second dose”.